 7. Cheese makers sometimes take care of animals

 It is not uncommon for producers of specialty cheese stores to raise their own sheep, goats and cows.
-Many claim that this leads to superior quality cheese as the milk can be used at its freshest.
-As well, this enables the cheese maker to have total control of the cheese making process.
-This is the perfect job for someone who loves cheese and the chance to work with animals
+Many claim that this leads to superior quality cheese, as the milk can be used at its freshest.
+Taking the ingredients directly from the source allows the cheese maker to have total control of the cheese making process.
+This is the perfect job for someone who loves cheese and the chance to work with animals.

-Keen power of observation- Cheese makers need to be in tune with the cheeses they are making.
-Cheeses which are aged need to be inspected frequently to ensure the ripening process happens correctly.
-Cheese makers should be able to tell minor differences between cheeses and what they mean.
+Keen observation- Cheese makers need to be in tune with the cheeses they are making.
+Cheeses need to be inspected frequently to ensure the ripening process happens correctly.
+Minor differences can alert them to a problem so correction can be made quickly during the process.
+It is important to be able to tell minor differences between cheeses and what they mean.

-Ability to stand for long periods of time- The majority of a cheese makers job takes place on their feet.
+Ability to stand for long periods of time- Although this isn’t a skill persay Much of a cheese maker’s job takes place on their feet.
 Makers need to be comfortable with bending, twisting, turning and other associated actions.
-They clean, set up cheese form and transfer cheese curds curds from vats.
-As well, transfer cheeses from one part of the factory to another.
-As you can imagine this is all very physical!
+They clean, set up cheese form and transfer cheese curds from vats.